DiamondFoundry/slate/source/index.html.md

 # Authentication

-JWT Token authentication is used.
+## JWT Token Authentication

-DF API expects for the JWT token to be included in requests to Order endpoints and V2 Diamond endpoints:
+You can authorize by providing your JWT token in the header of the request.

 `Authorization: Bearer meowmeowmeow`